KarthikRambhatla/KarthikRambhatla/README.md

 - 👋 Hi, I’m @KarthikRambhatla
-- 👀 I’m interested in Web Development in ASP.NET
+- 👀 I’m interested in Web Development, Game Development and Math Ideas
-- 🌱 I’m currently learning .NET core and Angular
+- 🌱 I’m currently learning .NET core, Angular and Unity
 - 💞️ I’m looking to collaborate on small to medium Web Projects
 - 📫 To reach me ...Send an email to karthikrambhatla@gmail.com